topesoul/homevise/README.md

 [https://swiperjs.com/](https://swiperjs.com/)
 [https://leafletjs.com/](https://leafletjs.com/)

-## Additional Notes

-### Erroneous Forking
+## Important Note on Repository History (Erroneous Forking)

 While beginning the project, I mistakenly forked the example template from Code Institute instead of cloning it from [https://github.com/Code-Institute-Org/ci-full-template](https://github.com/Code-Institute-Org/ci-full-template).
 This is reflected in my project history as it contains initial commits based on the development of the template/environment many months before I began my project.
-Sadly, I only noticed this after seeing that my project appears to have contributors.

 By the time I realized this, I had already made significant progress in the milestone project and it was too late to start afresh with a new and clean repository free of contributor references.

+I consulted my mentor, who advised me to include this information in my README documentation.
+I also contacted Student Care and reported the issue, but did not receive specific guidance on how to manage it beyond the advice from my mentor.

+Please note that the source code for this project is entirely my own work, despite the initial commits reflecting a different start date and the presence of contributor references.

 ## Future Development